sean-molloy/SCABS/README.md

 There's another (character) custom extender function which creates a delay without using a timer, using another custom property 'delayClicker' to count game cycles without having to set a timer.
 It returns true when it reaches the amount of seconds you call the function with.

+Also there's Character.SCABwalk, which just moves the character to a destination and changes the SCAB value when they get there.
+Default value is 1, or increment, but can be set to change to any block in the switch case.

 eg Character.delay(2.5) will return true after 2.5 seconds.

 USAGE: